Last Updated: June 2026

 For the past few years, the only practical change has been the 90/180-day limit on stays in the Schengen Area.
 But two new systems are tightening things further:

-• EES (Entry/Exit System) — launched on 12 October 2025, this replaces passport stamps with biometric scans (fingerprints and facial recognition) to digitally track when you enter and leave the Schengen Area.
-It’s already in effect.
+- EES (Entry/Exit System) — began its phased rollout on 12 October 2025 and became fully operational across all Schengen borders in April 2026.
+It replaces passport stamps with biometric scans (fingerprints and facial recognition) to digitally track when you enter and leave the Schengen Area.

-• ETIAS — launching in late 2026, approximately one year after EES.
+- ETIAS — launching in Q4 2026, roughly a year after EES began.
 This adds a pre-travel screening step before you board your flight, train, or ferry.

 Together, EES and ETIAS create a fully digital border management system for non-EU nationals.
 The days of simply flashing your passport and walking through are officially over.